GoogleCloudPlatform/istio-samples/multicluster-gke/vm-migration/README.md

 ![](screenshots/../../dual-control-plane/screenshots/frontend.png)

 6. Open the Kiali service graph for cluster1.
+Log in with the demo credentials - `admin`/`admin`.
 You should see traffic going from two backend services -- `checkout` and `recommendations` to the ServiceEntry for `productcatalogservice`:

 ![](screenshots/cluster1-kiali-vm.png)